IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ## 1. Download Docker images

 Download the docker images required to setup the network for running Hyperledger Fabric V1.
-From your marbles direcotry navigate to the scripts folder and make the shell script an executable:
+From your marbles directory navigate to the scripts folder and make the shell script an executable:

 ```bash
 cd marbles/scripts